robot-com/oss/packages/reliable-backend-framework/README.md

 *   `scheduled_for`: The time at which the message should be published.
 For `enqueue`, this is `now()`.
 For `runAt` or `runAfter`, this is a future timestamp.
 *   `attempt_count`: The number of times the background publisher has tried to send this message.
 *   `last_attempt_at`: The timestamp of the last publication attempt, used for backoff logic.
+*   `source_request_id`: The `RBF-Request-Id` of the mutation that created this outbox message, used for tracing and recovery.

 #### The `rbf_results` Table